sav-che/TL-2/Authors/Bivona-Bernardi, Antonio {std. Biv.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 182](https://www.biodiversitylibrary.org/item/103859#page/192/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 182](https://www.biodiversitylibrary.org/page/33265379) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bivona-Bernardi, Antonino de {std.
 Biv.}|first entry]] for this author

 ### Author

 \* Bivona-Bernardi, Antonio (1774-1837), Italian (Sicilian) botanist, son of Andrea Bernardi, adopted by Bar.
-Antonino Bivona, having been an orphan at an early age, general inspector of the water and forests of Sicilia, died of cholera. (*Biv.*).
+Antonino Bivona, having been an orphan at an early age, general inspector of the water and forests of Sicilia, died of cholera.
+**Abbreviated name**: *Biv.*

 #### Herbarium and types